-16In modern times, almost all nomadic tribes operate cattle herding, only few of them are hunter/gatherers (see Dyson-Hudson and Dyson-Hudson, 1980); by contrast, crop farming leads to sedentary life because the time horizon of the investment in farming is long (Goldstein and Udry, 2008).
-This said, settlers also practice cattle herding but in that case it is mostly operated in enclosed pastures.
+18In modern times, almost all nomadic tribes operate cattle herding, only few of them are hunter/gatherers (see Dyson-Hudson and Dyson-Hudson, 1980); by contrast, crop farming leads to sedentary life because the time horizon of the investment in farming is long (Goldstein and Udry, 2008).
+That being said, settlers also practice cattle herding but in that case it is mostly operated in enclosed pastures.

-(often) remote territories, state capacity is weak and regulation by central authorities is absent.
-However, as shown e.g. Ostrom (1990, 2009), Williamson (2009) or Nyborg et al. (2016), informal institutions and social norms may emerge in the long-run and substitute to the lack of formal institutions.
-The idea is that repeated interactions between nomads and settlers at the fringe between rangeland and farmland enable users of this territory to establish rules for how the commons (e.g. water) and land (e.g. pastures) have to be cared for and used in a way that is both economically and ecologically sustainable.
+Institutions regulating the commons.
+This issue is magnified by the lack of formal institutions aiming at establishing and enforcing property rights (see the classic argument by Coase (1960) which he incidentally illustrates with conflicts between herders and crop farmers).
+In these (often) remote territories, state capacity is weak and regulation by central authorities is absent.
+However, as shown e.g. Ostrom (1990, 2009), Williamson (2009) or Nyborg et al. (2016), informal institutions and social norms may emerge with time and substitute to the lack of formal institutions.
+The idea is that repeated interactions between nomads and settlers at the fringe between rangeland and farmland enable users of this territory to establish rules for how the commons (e.g water) and land (e.g. pastures) have to be cared for and used in a way that is both economically and ecologically sustainable.

 From a game-theoretic standpoint, these arrangements rely on the perspective that future interactions discipline current compliance to the rule and cooperation.
-Hence, they are naturally vulnerable to short-run changes in population composition: migration inflows of individuals originating from far-distant groups, with different habits and norms, reduce information and memory of the game; migration outflows mechanically reduce the time horizon of the game and unravel cooperation (see e.g. the experimental evidence of Duffy and Ochs (2009), that cooperation is easier to sustain in repeated games with fixed pairs than with random matching).
+Hence, they are naturally vulnerable to short-run changes in population composition: migration inflows of individuals originating from far-distant groups, with different habits and norms, reduce information and memory of the game; migration outflows mechanically reduce the time horizon of the game and unravel cooperation (see e.g. the experimental evidence of Duffy and Ochs (2009) that cooperation is easier to sustain in repeated games with fixed pairs than with random matching).